 Pursuant to the Freedom of Information Act ("FOIA"), 5 U.S.C. § 552 and the implementing regulations promulgated thereunder for the United States Department of Education ("ED" or "the Department"), 34 C.F.R.
-Part 5, the National Student Legal Defense Network ("Student Defense") makes the following request for: (i) updated data regarding the number of borrowers who have been positively identified as eligible for total and permanent disability (TPD) discharges through the Department's matching agreements with the Social Security Administration (SSA) and Department of Veterans Affairs (VA), and (ii) the number of parent borrowers who have taken out parent PLUS loans on behalf of borrowers who have been identified through the SSA and VA matching programs to date, and the total dollar amount of those loans.
+Part 5, the National Student Legal Defense Network ("Student Defense") makes the following request for data regarding federal student loan borrowers who have been positively identified as eligible for total and permanent disability ("TPD") discharges through the Department's matching agreement with the Social Security Administration ("SSA").